AHromic1/Eco-friendly-Carpool-Optimization-Using-Clustering-and-Travel-Data/README.md

 ## Repository Contents

+## Repository Contents

-- `allmissions.csv` — simulated travel mission data
+- `Dataset/` — All input data used in clustering and optimization
+- `Images/` — Screenshots of PCA plots, silhouette visualizations, and evaluation charts
+- `Results/` — Optimized outputs saved as CSV files for each experiment
-- `personsnew.csv` — passenger and vehicle data
+- `Eco_friendly_Carpool_Optimization_Using_Clustering_and_Travel_Data.ipynb` — Main notebook implementing preprocessing, clustering, optimization, and evaluation
-- `co22.csv` — CO₂ emission factors for vehicles
+- `Simulating_data.ipynb` — Notebook for generating synthetic datasets
+- `Developer's guide.pdf` — Short guide explaining how to use the notebooks and replicate the results
+- `README.md` — This documentation file

 - `Eco_friendly_Carpool_Optimization_Using_Clustering_and_Travel_Data.ipynb` — main notebook implementing preprocessing, clustering, optimization, and evaluation
 - `Simulating_data.ipynb` — notebook for generating synthetic datasets
 - `Developer's guide` — a short guide explaining how to use the two Colabs in order to replicate the obtained results.